eltimsy/Git-Hub-Avatar-Grabber/README.md

 # Git-Hub-Avatar-Grabber
-Simple app that allows you to download the avatar pictures of contributors on a github Repository.
+A command line node app that uses HTTP to retrieve content from GitHub using their API and writes content to disk.
+Two day project.

+## Used to learn:
+HTTP, APIs, JSON, the file system and how to work with all of these things through JavaScript and Node.